slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Popper came to the seemingly paradoxical conclusion that in order to maintain a tolerant society, the society must be intolerant of intolerance.'*

 > *'I love individuals.
 I hate groups of people.
-I hate a group of people with a ‘common purpose’.
+I hate a group of people with a «common purpose».
 Because pretty soon they have little hats.
 And armbands.
 And fight songs.
 And a list of people they’re going to visit at 3am.
 So, I dislike and despise groups of people.
 But I love individuals.' -- George Carlin*

 > *'When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks.'*

+> *'Good fences make good neighbors.'*
+> *'The moment you cross a second border, you are an economic migrant, not a refugee.'*

 > *'Multicultural is by absurdum the true monocultural.' -- EF*

-Taxes aren’t punishment.
-They are much more like a membership fee.

-> *'80% of all people are voluntarily overpaying on their taxes.'*
+Taxes aren’t a punishment.
+They are a membership fee and 80% of all people are voluntarily overpaying them.

-> *'The hardest thing in the world to understand is the income tax.'*

 <!--
 it may be pop psychology stuff, but it’s convenient for my point so in the spirit of American politics I will treat it as fact.